-- Stress: Learning to acknowledge and cope – Stress and migraines often go hand in hand.
-You can’t avoid daily stress, but you can keep it under control – which can help you prevent migraines.
+- Managing – Stress and migraines often go hand in hand.
+You can’t avoid daily stress, but you can learn ways to manage stress, this will then help with prevention of migraines.

 - Exercise regularly during physical activity, your body releases certain chemicals that block pain signals to your brain.
 These chemicals also help alleviate anxiety and depression – conditions that can make migraines worse.
 If your doctor agrees, choose any exercise you enjoy.
 Walking, swimming and cycling are often good choices.
 But it’s important to start slowly.
 Exercising too vigorously can trigger migraines.